The Leasehold and Freehold Reform Act 2024

 Table of Contents

-The Leasehold and Freehold Reform Act 2024 received Royal Assent on 24 May 2024 and most of its provisions have now commenced.
+The Leasehold and Freehold Reform Act 2024 received Royal Assent on 24 May 2024, though most of its provisions are not yet in force.
 The Act delivers the most significant overhaul of leasehold law in a generation, making lease extensions cheaper, the right to manage easier to claim, and service charges more transparent.
 A further wave of reform is proposed in the draft Commonhold and Leasehold Reform Bill, published on 27 January 2026, which would end leasehold for newly built flats and cap ground rents on existing leases.

 What the 2024 Act changed